Joserru09/CogniFit_Android_Integration/readme.txt

    git clone https://github.com/yourusername/yourrepository.git
    cd yourrepository

-2. Open the project in Android Studio.
+2. Open the project (Android_CogniFit_Integration) in Android Studio.

 3. Update the clientId, clientSecret, and userToken in the MainActivity.java, FetchAccessTokenTask.java, and ResultActivity.java files with your CogniFit credentials.